virtuallytd/awesome-fitness/README.md

 A list of Loggers / Trackers

 - [wger](https://wger.de/) - Web-based personal workout, fitness and weight logger/tracker.
 It can also be used as a simple gym management utility and offers a full REST API as well. ([Demo](https://wger.de/en/dashboard), [Source Code](https://github.com/wger-project/wger))
+- [Hevy](https://www.hevyapp.com) - Hevy is a free workout tracker & planner for iOS and Android.
+Build routines and track progress with friends.
+- [Strong](https://www.strong.app) - Strong is the simplest, most intuitive workout tracking experience.

 ## Books